Chapter 31:

 “That’s suicide, give yourself up!”

 An arc of water crashed against the corrugated sheet garage door.
 Darius walked toward the hole.
 Rust-stained water splashed against officers and their vehicles.
-The broken arc of door clattered against the cement.
-A blockade of patrol cars and swat vans silently greeted him.
-They cut holes all across the barbed wire fence.
+The seperated arc of door clattered against the cement.
+A blockade of patrol cars and swat vans greeted him.
+They cut holes all across the barbed wire fence as they moved in.

 “Suspect spotted at the southern face!”

 Darius raised the mop.
-Ocean burst upwards in a fountain behind the police formation.
+An ocean fountain rose behind the police formation.
 He swung left.
 The geyser burst into rushing waves.
-Police vehicles groaned as water lifted them.
-They tumbled with the water until they jammed in a pile.
+Police vehicles groaned as the tide lifted.
+They tumbled until they jammed in a pile.
 No shots were fired.
-Arms of water rose from the wave.
+Arms rose from the wave.
 They lifted officers out of harm’s way.
 Precise water jets surgically destroyed the internal mechanisms of their firearms.

-A bubble formed around Darius as crashing waves swept over him.
+A bubble formed around Darius.
+Crashing waves swept over him.